Fox Business host Lou Dobbs self-quarantines after staffer tests positive for COVID-19

 The CDC has warned that individuals ages 65 and older are at higher risk of becoming severely ill and dying upon contracting COVID-19.

-Mr. Dobbs, 74, has repeatedly downplayed the severity of the outbreak in recent weeks and praised President Trump’s handling of the pandemic as recently Wednesday evening.
+Mr. Dobbs, 74, claimed last month the U.S. seemed to have contained the coronavirus outbreak and praised President Trump’s handling of the pandemic as recently Wednesday evening.

 “How would you grade President Trump’s leadership in the nation’s fight against the Wuhan Chinese virus?” he asked during his second-to-last show before self-quarantining.
 “Superb?
 Great?
 Or very good?”